Admitted Graduate Students

 To be compliant with the University you must complete:

 - Health Information: Please view this letter from Student Health Services and complete the necessary steps for medical record compliance.

 These requirements can be found via the StudentLink and can be completed once you have established a Kerberos username and password.

-9. Look out for Details on Graduate Orientation
+9. RSVP for Graduate Orientation

 11. Get Your Terrier Card (BU Student ID)